 Question: What are the signs and symptoms of ovarian cancer?

 Answer: The most common symptoms of ovarian cancer include bloating, pain in the stomach or pelvic areas, difficulty eating, feeling full quickly, trouble urinating, or feeling urgency to use the bathroom.
-Changes in menstrual cycles, unexplained weight gain, back pain or fatigue can also be signs.
+Changes in menstrual cycles, unexplained weight gain, back pain or fatigue and new diarrhea or constipation can also be signs.

 While symptoms can seem vague, new studies are showing the disease is not the "silent" cancer it was once considered.
 Symptom awareness tools are being developed to help diagnose ovarian cancer in its earliest stages.

-For women with a strong family history or symptoms of ovarian cancer, ultrasound or blood tests may be used to screen for the disease.
+For women with a strong family history of ovarian/breast cancer or symptoms of ovarian cancer, ultrasound, CT scan or blood tests may be used to screen for the disease.
 However, the U.S. Preventive Services Task Force recommends against screening low-risk women because the available tests have not shown to actually reduce ovarian cancer deaths and may lead to unnecessary surgery, which has its own risks.

 Being aware of her body and any new symptoms is a woman’s best protection against ovarian cancer.
 She should also follow the diet, exercise and stress management guidelines advocated by the American Cancer Society to reduce her overall risk.